Home Pet Health and TreatmentPolycystic Kidney Disease in Persian Cats: The Leading Cause of Kidney Failure in Cats

 Even with the earliest possible diagnosis, polycystic kidney disease is not curable or 100% preventable.
 However, you can definitely slow down the onset of the diseases and reduce a huge part of the signs and symptoms.

-If your cat has polycystic kidney disease you must not breed your cat.
+If your cat has polycystic kidney disease you should not breed your cat.
 There is a 75% chance that your cat’s babies will end up with polycystic kidney disease even if the other parent is free from the disease.

-What’s The Treatment For Polycystic Kidney Disease?
+What’s The Treatment For Polycystic Kidney Disease in Persian Cats?

 Treatment Of Polycystic Kidney Disease In Persian Cats Kidney Food Liver Support Medicines Fluid Therapy Anti-Nausea Medication Kidney Support Medication Phosphorus Binders Kidney food and supplements are part of your cat’s treatment plan

-So, the treatment is similar to CKD in cats as well.
+The treatment is similar to CKD in cats as well.
 It focuses on management and reduction of the signs such as vomiting, anorexia, dehydration and pain.

 Treatment of polycystic kidney disease in Persian Cats include –